 And my tongue shall speak of Your righteousness

 And of Your praise all the day long.

 b.
-Let the LORD be magnified: David spoke much of his own need and trouble in this Psalm.
+Let the Lord be magnified: David spoke much of his own need and trouble in this psalm.
 Yet he ended with a strong focus on God and His praise.
-He thought of the people of God enlarging the LORD in their heart and mind, and of his continual praise to God (my tongue shall speak of Your righteousness and of Your praise all the day long).
+He thought of the people of God enlarging the Lord in their hearts and minds, and of his continual praise to God (my tongue shall speak of Your righteousness and of Your praise all the day long).

 i.
 “Mine enemies’ great design is to magnify themselves, verse 26, but my chief desire is that God may be magnified.”
 (Poole)

 (c) 2019 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org